thirsty-wing/cubjs/README.md

 The lack of classes is something many C programmers consider the "just right" 🐻 amount of abstraction.

-Although CubJS is not passing raw javascript objects around as a first argument, it follows the pattern instead passing elements as the first argument.
+Although CubJS is not passing raw JavaScript objects around as a first argument, it follows the pattern instead passing elements as the first argument.
 If you are used to C-style programming, you'll feel right at home.

-### Acknowledgements
+### Observations

-- This library will not improve performance of your application.
-It will instead add a tiny, though negligible, amount of overhead due to wrapping functions.
-- Since function invocations are smaller than their original counterparts, there is a potential to ship less total javascript to the browser if there is a large amount of DOM manipulation.
+- Since function invocations are smaller than their original counterparts, there is a potential to ship less total JavaScript to the browser if there is a large amount of DOM manipulation.
-- This library adds abstraction in order provide an experience of less abstraction.